testillano/h2agent/README.md

 ###### FullMatching

-No additional arguments are expected.
+Arguments `rgx`and `fmt` are not used here, so not allowed (to enforce user experience).
 The incoming request is fully translated into key without any manipulation, and then searched in internal provision map.

 This is the default algorithm.
 Internal provision is stored in a map indexed with real requests information to compose an aggregated key (normally containing the requests *method* and *URI*, but as future proof, we could add `expected request` fingerprint).
 Then, when a request is received, the map key is calculated and retrieved directly to be processed.